 The two main vaccines are mainly known by their manufacturer's names (although development work has been carried out by several groups of workers in different countries).
 Their codes include 'Z' which refer to the Zaire strain:

-GSK have a vaccine based on an attenuated chimpanzee adenovirus vector -cAd3-EBO Z
+GSK produced a vaccine based on an attenuated chimpanzee adenovirus vector -cAd3-EBO Z

-Merck have one using attenuated vesicular stomatitis virus - rVSV-ZEBOV.
+Merck Sharp & Dohme (MSD) produced one using attenuated vesicular stomatitis virus - rVSV-ZEBOV.